-Consumers who have defective cars in North Carolina may be able to get relief under the North Carolina Lemon Law, the federal lemon law also known as the Magnuson-Moss Warranty Act or other state related lemon laws.
+Consumers who have defective cars in North Carolina may be able to get relief under the North Carolina Lemon Law.
+Other remedies include the federal lemon law also known as the Magnuson-Moss Warranty Act, or other state related lemon laws.

 The North Carolina Lemon Law known as the New Motor Vehicles Warranties Act provides specifically that a defective car may qualify under the lemon law if: 1) the car was presented for repair four or more times for the same defect and the defect continues; OR 2) the car was out of service for warranty related repairs for a total of 20 or more days during any one year period of the warranty.